my127/workspace/docs/types/command.md

     passthru ws.aws s3 sync ={ @('aws.s3') ~ '/assets/development' } assets/development
 ```

-Thre may be times when you need more complex logic than a simple replacement, in these cases the expression filter `|=` can be used.
+There may be times when you need more complex logic than a simple replacement, in these cases the expression filter `|=` can be used.